nevanscott/uxui0120/_homework/interaction-design/sketch-symbols.md

 - At least 2 different sizes (i.e. large, medium, or small)

-2nd Deliverable: Design a Bottom Nav Bar
+2nd Deliverable: Design a Bottom Tab Bar
 -------------------------------------------------

-For this exercise, you will create a bottom nav bar for a mobile app similar to one of these:
+For this exercise, you will create a bottom tab bar for a mobile app similar to one of these:

 <img src="/assets/images/bottom-nav-bar-small-grey.png" alt="Sample bottom nav bars on mobile apps" />